 You don’t have to overcome your addiction alone.
 Professional guidance and support is available.
 Begin a life of recovery by reaching out to a specialist today.

 Why are Beer and Wine not Measured by “Proof?”

 The reason why beer and wine are not measured by proof stems from the origin of the term itself.
-When spirits were created in 16th Century England, proof was created for tax purposes, with only high-alcohol beverages subject to tax levies.
+When spirits were created in 16th Century England, proof was created for tax purposes.
+Only high-alcohol beverages subject to tax levies.
 Since spirits had high alcohol content, they were subjected to “proofing.”

 Alcohol Proof by Type of Liquor